 John Ambrosse took some time to obtain his BA at Oxford, not attaining it until January 1791 and his MA later that year.
 He had managed to find many distractions from his studies, not least amongst them a pretty girl, one of a family named Mahon who provided musical and vocal concerts in and around Oxford.
-On the 3rd April 1787, lying about his age, he married Mary Mahon at St. James the Less, Thorndike, London, having obtained a marriage licence the day before.
+On the 3rd April 1787, lying about his age, he married Mary Mahon at St James the Less, Thorndike, London, having obtained a marriage licence the day before.
 The marriage was witnessed by Jos.
 Furton and Richard Stainsby (possibly the Reverend Richard Stainsby).
-Mary appeared in February 1788 as Mrs Ambrose singing in the masque of Comus at Covent Garden and in 1789 was one of the featured singers of the songs of Handel and Dr. Arne at the oratorios there.
+Mary appeared in February 1788 as Mrs Ambrose singing in the masque of Comus at Covent Garden and in 1789 was one of the featured performers of the songs of Handel and Dr Arne at the oratorios there.
 The marriage produced five children, three of whom survived infancy.

 By 1792 John Ambrosse was a curate at Poulton in Gloucestershire where his son Samuel Bertie Ambrosse was baptized, his middle name obviously in honour of Colonel Bertie.
 Another son, John Ambrosse, later claimed to have been born at this place on the 18th July 1786, which is some months before his parent’s marriage.
-The third child to survive infancy was another son Beresford Ambrosse was born and a fourth, who must have died young, was possibly named Joseph.
+The third child to survive infancy was another son Beresford Ambrosse and a fourth, who must have died young, was possibly named Joseph.

 The large Muffs sported by Mrs. HATTON and Miss AMBROSE, are not a new fashion: They have had them some time.
 Signora STORACE is equally in the Ton.

-But after this and for reasons as yet unknown, Henrietta now renewed her relationship with James Kelfe.
-They married again on the 29th June 1795 at St. George the Martyr in Southwark where James was resident, he being described in the marriage register as a bachelor and she as Henrietta Egerton of St. Marylebone a spinster!
+But after this and for reasons as yet unknown, Henrietta renewed her relationship with James Kelfe.
+They married again on the 29th June 1795 at St. George the Martyr in Southwark where James was resident, he described in the marriage register as a bachelor and she as Henrietta Egerton of St. Marylebone a spinster!
 The marriage, again by licence, was witnessed by Jos.
 Wilson and Richard Hust.
 The Gentleman’s Magazine carried an announcement of the marriage:

 Mr J. Kelfe, limner, to Mrs Henrietta Egerton (formerly Ambrose), of Newman St.